Fast Forwarding to a Low Carbon Future

 Stationary: Electricity generators, Furnaces, Pumps

-Economic benefits: Can be locally produced almost anywhere, Strong industry pricing, Low supply and high demand, Encourage new business opportunities in local markets (circular economy, Price per litre is on the rise, and expected to continue this trend for decades, can make a major impact on emissions reduction.
+Economic benefits: Can be locally produced almost anywhere, Strong industry pricing, Low supply, and high demand encourage new business opportunities in local markets (circular economy, Price per liter is on the rise, and expected to continue this trend for decades, can make a major impact on emissions reduction.

 Environmental, Social and Governance